Bart Andrus: Coaching career

 Andrus joined the Ottawa Gee-Gees of U Sports football in 2021 to serve as the team's quarterbacks coach.

 On January 6, 2022, Andrus was revealed as the Head coach and General manager of the Philadelphia Stars.
+On January 1, 2024, it was announced the Stars would not be a part of the UFL Merger.

+On October 27, 2024, it was announced that Andrus had been hired as the head coach for the Frankfurt Galaxy.

 Personal life

-Andrus and his wife Karen have two children, daughter Brooke, and son Travis.
+Andrus has two children, daughter Brooke, and son Travis.